-Bottom line: March 15 was considered the Ides of March in ancient Rome.
-They probably survived into our time thanks to William Shakespeare’s play Julius Caesar, in which a fortune teller tells Caesar to “beware the Ides of March.”
+Bottom line: The Ides of March corresponded to March 15 in ancient Rome.
+We remember them thanks to William Shakespeare, in whose play Julius Caesar a fortune teller tells Caesar to beware the Ides of March.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.